daxpatel2/File-Automation/README.md

 1. Clone the repository to your local machine.
 2. Place the script in the directory containing the files you want to organize.
-3. Run the script, and it will categorize and move the files accordingly.
+3. Run the script(additional instructions included in the files), and it will categorize and move the files accordingly.

 #### Contributions: